 This chapter describes how we engage internationally and implement international standards.
 It explains how the integration of the global financial system benefits the UK while also creating risks and sets out how we respond to these risks.
-It also describes the approach we take to advising HMT on 'equivalence' determinations.
+It also describes the approach we take to advising HMT on assessments of other jurisdictions' regulatory frameworks.

 - 4.1 The UK is a globally systemic and open financial centre.
 Many UK firms have operations overseas, and many firms domiciled abroad have operations in the UK.
 The UK is the fourth largest insurance market globally.
-About one fifth of global banking activity takes place in the UK, and the UK is the world's largest host jurisdiction to foreign financial firms as subsidiaries or branches. - 4.2 The UK's financial services sector and the wider economy benefit from openness.
+About one fifth of global banking activity takes place in the UK, and the UK is a host supervisor for a large number of foreign financial firms as subsidiaries or branches. - 4.2 The UK's financial services sector and the wider economy benefit from openness.
 Openness provides UK firms with opportunities to grow and diversify by accessing opportunities in markets abroad.
 Similarly, international firms can promote dynamism and competition in the UK.
 Greater competition from international firms can also raise economic growth in the UK by improving efficiency. - 4.3 However, there are risks associated with openness.
 In open financial systems, distress can emerge in one jurisdiction and spread across borders, affecting others.
 This process is known as contagion.
 The consequences of contagion were illustrated by the global financial crisis (2007-08), which began with problems in local financial markets and then developed into a crisis of global dimensions.
 As a large financial centre, the UK is exposed to shocks affecting the global financial system.
 Conversely, developments in the UK financial system can have a significant impact in other jurisdictions.
-For this reason, the IMF considers UK financial stability to be a global public good. - 4.4 Risks can also arise when international firms gain a competitive advantage over their peers through regulatory arbitrage caused by different prudential requirements in their home market.
-This can result in pressure on domestic firms to compete in an unsustainable way. - 4.5 Therefore, for openness to work well, it must be accompanied by strong regulatory and supervisory cooperation across jurisdictions.
-Consequently, we take a proactive approach to international engagement.
-This includes: - Exchanging information and sharing best practice with international partners to inform research and policy development (as well as supervisory action).
-In doing so we can alert one another to risks emerging in the financial system and develop responses to
+For this reason, the IMF considers UK financial stability to be a 'global public good'.35 - 4.4 Risks can also arise when international firms gain a competitive advantage over their peers through regulatory arbitrage caused by different prudential requirements in their home market.
+This can result in pressure on firms subject to different regulation to compete in an unsustainable way.